Queeniebee/Practice/2014-02-18-Bridging-Worlds-Notes.md

 * Demanding someone's attention is the easy part, holding it is the hard part; you only have 10minutes of concentration

+### Scales of Space

+*Create a Notification System…without screens!!!